richtastic/ff/src/3DR/wiki/app.md

 			- 2D geometry

+1)
+- patch occulding filter: (outlier is in front) get list of occluded patches
+	effectively: compare the NCC average of the occluded vs occluding & drop if worse 2)
+- patch occluded filter: (outlier is in behind) get list of occluding patches
+	effectively: Should-Be-Visible count is high and Truely-Visible count is lower than threshold (gamma=3?)

+3)
 - patch neighbor filter
+	- get all matches in neighbor cells of p in ALL images p is present
+	- if % of these are n-adjacent < 0.25
+		-> drop

+		n-adjacent: effectively: close in 3D & normal pointing in same direction

+- SIMILAR patch neighbor filter
 	- get all matches in neighbor cells of p in ALL images p is present
 	- if % of neighbors < 0.25 [in 3D? get same count of k neighbors?]
 		-> drop

 - normal->affine vs neighborhood->affine filter
 	- projected normal affine matrix should be similar to local affine matrix